Physics & Astronomy » Anderson » Courses » PHYS-392 ⇓

 Exams

-This course has two in class midterm exams and a two-hour final.
-The exams are largely based on material from lectures and problems similar to those found in the weekly assignments.
+This course has six exams, which may contain take home problems.
+Each exam is worth 100 points.
+The exams are based on material from lectures, assigned readings, and problems similar to those found in the weekly assignments.
 Exam policies can be found here.

 Grading